The Snowball Effect: Don't Let One Mistake Go Too Far

 Dieting, especially if your goals are achieved over a longer timeline, can feel endless.
 It can be easy to get caught up with the idea that since we have so far to go, delaying progress a little bit isn’t the end of the world.
 We’ve all had those days we feel we need a break and end up eating something that might not be in line with our goals.
 Cue the thought process of the snowball effect: since we’ve already messed up, we can just start fresh tomorrow, on Monday, or maybe after we get back from vacation.
 While we don’t need to dwell on one slip up, every choice we make is an opportunity to get closer or further from our goals.

-If this mentality is something you often find yourself battling with, you should read our blog on why going over your macros doesn’t mean having to go wild.
+If this mentality is something you often find yourself battling with, you should read our article about why going over your macros doesn’t mean having to go wild.
 Aiming to stay present with each choice will prove to you have more power than you think!

 If you have an off day, beating yourself up won’t solve the problem.
 This isn’t a pass/fail test.
 Dieters who measure their success by perfection are more likely to feel increased stress about their food choices and experience more burn out.
 If we have an off day or meal, treat it as such.
 The easier we can move on from choices that don’t support us and learn from them, the better off we’ll be.
 Don’t let a negative mental aftershock keep you from getting back on track because you feel you're never going to be able to do this or lack self-discipline.
 Focus on what you have in your control (pssst, it’s the present), and use that to your advantage!